crosscompute/crosscompute-policies/terms-github.md

 You are responsible for all fees, including taxes, associated with your use of the Service.
 By using the Service, you agree to pay CrossCompute any charge incurred in connection with your use of the Service.
 If you dispute the matter, contact CrossCompute Support.
 You are responsible for providing us with a valid means of payment for paid Accounts.
 Free Accounts are not required to provide payment information.

 L. Cancellation and Termination
-Short version: You may close your Account at any time.
-If you do, we'll treat your information responsibly.

 1. Account Cancellation
 It is your responsibility to properly cancel your Account with CrossCompute.
 You can cancel your Account at any time by going into your Settings in the global navigation bar at the top of the screen.
 The Account screen provides a simple, no questions asked cancellation link.
 We are not able to cancel Accounts in response to an email or phone request.